Snowiiii/Pumpkin/docs/config/introduction.md

 ### Server Version

-Pumpkin only supports the latest version of Minecraft.
+Pumpkin aims to support the latest Minecraft Version.
 If you want to host a Pumpkin server in any other version, there is a project called [ViaProxy](https://github.com/ViaVersion/ViaProxy).

 - Make sure to allow Proxy connections.
 - Pumpkin and ViaProxy have no connection, don't submit issues reguarding their code.